-Although security requirements specified below are respectively applicable:
+148. Although security requirements specified below are respectively applicable:

-- to the smart card embedded software for those in Section 5.4.1, - to the embedded software developer and the card manufacturer for those in Section 5.4.2, - 149 it is neither necessary nor appropriate for this security target to define functional and assurance security requirements for the TOE environment1).
-These are however included here to be conformant to the claimed protection profiles.
+- to the smart card embedded software for those in Section 5.4.1. - to the embedded software developer and the card manufacturer for those in Section 5.4.2, - 149. it is neither necessary nor appropriate for this security target to define functional and assurance security requirements for the TOE environment (a).
+These are however included here to comply with the claimed protection profiles.